recantha/handheldPi/README.md

 * Displays temperature and humidity from attached DHT11 sensor
 * Displays current CPU temperature in Celsius and Fahrenheit
 * Scans for and displays all local wifi networks, their signal quality and whether they're encrypted or not
-* Pings two servers to see if they are up and displays their status
+* Pings two servers to see if they are up and displays their status - Up/Down indicator 1
+* Web-scrapes the same two servers to see if matching text is found - Up/Down indicator 2

 # Libraries to install
 * GPIO Zero (comes with Raspbian)